 In short, this measure restricts us Canadians from entering the USA overland and restricts Americans from entering Canada by any means.
 That’s it.

-This is just one of Canada’s 4 travel-related measures.
+This is just one of Canada’s COVID-19 international travel rules.

 Travel restrictions that keep you from traveling

 Of course, you are definitely allowed to travel internationally even today (plenty of flights are available and many countries have reopened to Canadians).
 Travel restrictions and the travel advisory are completely separate things, as we explained in greater detail in our post on the 3 myths about border restrictions.

 Just to be clear, many countries are open and they are the only ones that determine if you CAN travel or not, Canada has nothing to do with that.
 Those are the facts, and they’re important to understand since all of these concepts will likely remain a consideration for some time, even when some measures will have been lifted.

 So understanding how the measures all work will help you, no matter when it is you’ll be ready to travel.